- Local Attractions

-For all members, guests and visitors, please no denim clothing.
+For all members, guests and visitors, please refrain from wearing denim clothing.
 Branding or logos should be discreet.
 Shirts that just cover the belt may be worn outside shorts, pants or trousers.

-For men, smart casual means a collared shirt, or polo-neck; tailored shorts, slacks or plus fours; and socks that are white or predominantly white or complement the colour of other clothing.
-Socks should be pulled up when wearing shorts.
+For men, smart casual means a collared shirt, or polo-neck; tailored shorts, or trousers; and socks that are complement the colour of clothing.

 For women, smart casual means a collared shirt, tailored pants, three-quarter pants, or tailored shorts and skirts.
 Socks should complement the colour of other clothing.

-Where members, guests and visitors are playing golf, the above golfing attire and clean shoes, including spikeless golf shoes, may normally be worn in the clubhouse prior to or following play.
-Please don’t go further than the changing rooms with spiked shoes or headwear.
+Where members, guests and visitors are playing golf, the above golfing attire and clean shoes, including spikeless golf shoes, may be worn in the clubhouse prior to or following play.
+Please don’t go further than the changing rooms with headwear.
 Shoes must be worn and clean before entering the clubhouse.

 For members, families and guests who are using the tennis courts, tennis attire and tennis shoes are expected.
 Swimming attire should only be worn in the pool area.
-There are changing rooms available.
+There are changing rooms available at the swimming pool.

 This code also applies to junior members and children 8-years and older accompanying members.

-Dress expectations for those who attend corporate functions at the clubhouse, or corporate golf days, will similarly be smart casual
+Dress expectations for those who attend corporate functions at the clubhouse, or corporate golf days, will also be smart casual

 Devices may be used on silent mode throughout the club house, including the 19th, 20th and dining room and on the outside terrace in front of the club house.
 This policy allows for the checking of texts, booking tee times, checking emails, calendars and sighting competition results.
 Devices may be used for the making and receiving of calls in the locker rooms, the Sprig Bar and the car park.
 Mobile phones are permitted to be used throughout the club house and on the course, but they must be non-audible in the club house or in the vicinity of other players.
 In all cases, their use must not impact negatively on the enjoyment of other golfers.